summerzhao/docs-services/v2-api-changelog.html.md

 title: v2 API Change Log
 ---

+## 2015-04-<TO_BE_ADDED> ##
+Update Service Binding section to support creating service binding without application GUID when user create service keys.

+GUID of the application that you want to bind your service to.
+Will be included when users bind applications to service instances.
+Will not be included when users create service keys.

 ## 2015-01-14 ##
 Updated Orphans section of the API to document the new behavior of reducing likelihood of orphaned instances in cf-release v196.